 Wrought iron fences, exquisite gardens and lush antebellum homes line the streets of the Garden District.
 The area, bordered by St. Charles Avenue and Magazine Street, as well as Jackson Avenue and Louisiana Avenue, is where the city's original aristocratic class settled.
 Highlights include the St. Charles Streetcar line, which offers affordable transit to the French Quarter, and Lafayette Cemetery.
 The Garden District has been home to some famous folks, including novelist Anne Rice (1239 First St.) and rock star Trent Reznor (2425 Coliseum St.) The best way to enjoy the scenery is on foot for views of architectural detail and lush gardens.

-People who let the summer heat and humidity keep them away from New Orleans miss out in a huge way when it comes to this wonderful local jazz festival, formerly free but $5 admission in 2016.
+People who let the summer heat and humidity keep them away from New Orleans miss out in a huge way when it comes to this wonderful local jazz festival, a bargain at $5 admission.
 You may know Satchmo better as Louis Armstrong, and this weekend celebration pays tribute to the legendary musician's life, legacy and love of music.
 Associated events range from exhibits to panel discussions, and there are also organized club crawls, food stands operated by local eateries, and plenty of great live performances.
-Formerly at the Old U.S. Mint, the 2016 Satchmo Fest relocated to Jackson Square.
+Most of the Satchmo SummerFest's activities take place in and around Jackson Square in the French Quarter.

 Bourbon Street is a place you need to visit at least once in New Orleans.
 The nearly mile long strip of bars, clubs and restaurants attracts millions of visitors each year, mostlyl tourists and convention goers in search of scintillation and libation.
 Famous drinks such as Pat O'Briens Hurricanes, and the Hand Grenade are staples here.
 The open container laws permit consumption in the streets, so get loose while taking in the sights.
 Whether it's Mardi Gras season or a regular mid summer week, the porch balconies are stuffed with party-goers ready to toss beads to open hands below.
-Fritzel's and Irvin Mayfield's are two seriously good jazz venues on this street.
+Fritzel's and the Jazz Playhouse in the Royal Sonesta are two seriously good jazz venues on this street.

-The New Orleans Streetcar is the preeminent mode of transportation in the Crescent City.
-Traveling through the middle of major streets such as St. Charles, Canal and Carrollton, the streetcar is an affordable method of transportation that allows you to soak in the sights as you move closer to your end destination. $1.25 gets you aboard, and if lucky, you'll have a street car operator that will act as a pseudo tour guide, pointing out important landmarks.
+The New Orleans streetcar is the preeminent mode of transportation in the Crescent City.
+Traveling through the middle of major streets such as St. Charles, Canal, Carrollton and Rampart, the streetcar is an affordable method of transportation that allows you to soak in the sights as you move closer to your end destination. $1.25 gets you aboard, and if lucky, you'll have a street car operator that will act as a pseudo tour guide, pointing out important landmarks.
 The streetcar itself is of historical significance to the city.
 It is the oldest continually operating street railway system in the entire world, moving city-goers around since the 19th century.

 Royal Street is one of the city's treasures, a thoroughfare ideal for strolling.
 Reminiscent of a European 19th century city, Royal Street is lines with shops and art galleries, making it perfect for window shopping.
 Street busking is constant here.
 On any given day you can hear Doreen on clarinet in front of Rouses, a young music student singing arias, a full on brass band and a gifted violinist playing classical music.
 This is free - but please tip the musicians you love, the concerts are a bargain with just a few dollars in your pocket.
 And there are constant reminders that the French Quarter is a living neighborhood, as you pass an elementary school, a vet's office and a supermarket.
 The heart of the street is closed to car traffic during the day, making it an easy pedestrian destination.